liangwen12year/FathomNet_2025/Kavin_Aravindhan_&_Chhavi_Dixit/README.md

 ## 2. Prerequisites

-* macOS 14 or Linux (tested on Apple M3 Max and RTX-30xx)
+* macOS 14 or Linux (tested on Apple M3 Max and NVIDIA A6000)
 * Python ≥ 3.10

 ### 2.1.
 Create Environment